innobright/help.innobright.com/src/usage/advanced-usage.rst

 ``--kc_1``
 ----------

-Color influence for small kernel.
+This value scales how much color (beauty) will influence the small (detail) kernel blur.

 ``--kc_2``
 ----------

-Color influence for large kernel.
+This value scales how much color (beauty) will influence the large (edge) kernel blur.

 ``--kc_3``
 ----------